Small Fiber Neuropathy Symptoms in Lyme Disease

 • Worsen after stress, illness, or exertion

-This pattern differs from classic peripheral neuropathy, which typically follows fixed nerve distributions.
+This pattern may differ from classic peripheral neuropathy, which often follows more fixed nerve distributions.

-Learn more in Peripheral Neuropathy or Lyme Disease?.
+Learn more about this distinction in Peripheral neuropathy or Lyme disease?

-• Feet and lower legs (burning or numbness)
+• Feet and lower legs with burning or numbness

-• Face or scalp (tingling, crawling, or pressure sensations)
+• Face or scalp with tingling, crawling, or pressure sensations

-• Back or torso (patchy or shifting pain)
+• Back or torso with patchy or shifting pain

-Many Lyme neuropathy symptoms are linked to small fiber neuropathy, which affects pain and temperature signaling.
+Many Lyme neuropathy symptoms overlap with small fiber neuropathy, which affects pain and temperature signaling.

 • Burning pain without visible cause